 Proton beam therapy is a specialised form of radiotherapy that involves directing a beam of protons (energised sub-atomic particles) specifically at the tumour.

-Proton Beam Therapy (PBT) is a type of radiotherapy that uses beams of 'protons' (energised particles), instead of beams of X-rays ('photons'), that are used in conventional radiotherapy.
+Proton beam therapy (PBT) is a type of radiotherapy used for cancer treatment.
+It uses beams of ‘protons’ (energised particles), instead of beams of X-rays (‘photons’), that are used in conventional radiotherapy.
 It is more targeted than conventional radiotherapy so does less damage to the healthy tissue around the tumour and in the rest of the brain.

 A machine (called a cyclotron or particle accelerator) speeds up the protons causing them to gain energy.
 Once a high level of energy is reached the protons are then beamed out of the machine and guided by magnets towards the tumour.